wistreng/wistreng.github.io.backup/_posts/2017-10-03-SSAS-Attribute-Properties.md

 1. **MembersWithData** The visibility [NonLeafDataHidden] or [NonLeafDataVisible] of non-leaf members that also have data.
 [Working with Attributes in Parent-Child Hierarchies](https://docs.microsoft.com/en-us/sql/analysis-services/multidimensional-models/parent-child-dimension-attributes).
 2. **MembersWithDataCaption** Set the value *(desc) to distinguish the name of the member which has different role.

-    'e.g., Jason - Jason(leaf member)'
+    `e.g., Jason - Jason(As a leaf member)`
 3. **NamingTemplate** This property specifies how levels in a particular parent-child hierarchy would be named.

-    'CEO -> General Manager -> Manager -> Employer'
+    `CEO -> General Manager -> Manager -> Employee`
 4. **RootMemberIf** The four selection options include the following:
     - ParentIsBlankSelfOrMissing - (Default) Only members that meet one or more of the conditions described for ParentIsBlank, ParentIsSelf, or ParentIsMissing are treated as root members.
     - ParentIsBlank - Only members with a null, a zero, or an empty string in the key column or columns are treated as root members.
     - ParentIsSelf - Only members with themselves as parents are treated as root members.
     - ParentIsMissing - Only members with parents that cannot be found are treated as root members.
 5. **UnaryOperatorColumn**

 ### SOURCE PROPERTIES